Dihybrid cross

+Gregor Mendel’s dihybrid cross experiment with pea plants.

 Dihybrid cross is a cross between two individuals with two observed traits that are controlled by two distinct genes.
 The idea of a dihybrid cross came from Gregor Mendel when he observed pea plants that were either yellow or green and either round or wrinkled.
 Crossing of two heterozygous individuals will result in predictable ratios for both genotype and phenotype in the offspring.
 The expected phenotypic ratio of crossing heterozygous parents would be 9:3:3:1.
 Deviations from these expected ratios may indicate that the two traits are linked or that one or both traits has a non-Mendelian mode of inheritance.

 Mendelian History

 Gregor Mendel was an Austrian-Czech monk who bred peas plants in his monastery garden and compared the offspring to figure out inheritance of traits from 1856-1863.
 He first started looking at individual traits, but began to look at two distinct traits in the same plant.
 In his first experiment, he looked at the two distinct traits of pea color (yellow or green) and pea shape (round or wrinkled).
 He applied the same rules of a monohybrid cross to create the dihybrid cross.
 From these experiments, he determined the phenotypic ratio (9:3:3:1) seen in dihybrid cross for a heterozygous cross.

 Through these experiments, he was able to determine the basic law of independent assortment and law of dominance.
 The law of independent assortment states that traits controlled by different genes are going to be inherited independently of each other.
 Mendel was able to determine this law out because in his crosses he was able to get all four possible phenotypes.
 The law of dominance states that if one dominant allele is inherited then the dominant phenotype will be expressed.